Originally published Mar 12, 2015 and last updated Jul 27, 2020.

 BIR is not as well characterized as either DSBR or SDSA, but one central feature of this pathway is the presence of only one invasive end at a DSB that can be used for repair.
 This single invasive strand invades a homologous sequence and initiates both leading and lagging strand synthesis, which results in the formation of one HJ.
 This HJ is resolved by cleavage of the crossed strand.
 While this pathway may not be immediately applicable in DSB-induced gene targeting or relevant to plasmid-based genome engineering, it may have biological importance for the repair of chromosome ends that have no second end that would enable DSBR or SDSA.

 Plasmid-based methods that induce DSBs have employed homologous recombination for genome engineering.
-Early meganuclease-based technologies established the foundation for plasmid-based genome engineering tools such as Zinc Finger Nucleases (ZFNs) and TAL Effector Nucleases (TALENs).
-ZFNs and TALENs can both be used to direct an endonuclease to a specific DNA locus targeted for modification.
-CRISPR is not just a new method for directing a nuclease to cause a specific DSB.
+Zinc finger nucleases (ZFNs), TAL effector nucleases (TALENs)m and CRISPR can all direct a nuclease to cause a specific DSB.
 The ease of creating guides, the speed of the system, and its targeting versatility have not just reinvigorated genome engineering, but have really revolutionized the field.

 General considerations for designing a repair template to create mutations